guilhemmarchand/trackme/docs/userguide.rst

 See :ref:`Alerts tracking` for more details about the acknowledgment feature and alert related configurations

-See :ref:`Data source unified update` for more details about the unified update UI for data sources
+See :ref:`Data source main settings update` for more details about the unified update UI for data sources

 Data Hosts tracking and features
 --------------------------------